svelte-cig/svelte-common-recommendations/README.md

 How can you propose a pattern?

-- Open a new issue using the [propose pattern template] and elaborate.
+- [Open a new issue](https://github.com/tncrazvan/svelte-patterns/issues/new/choose) using the propose pattern template and elaborate.
-- Invite community to discuss
+- Invite community to discuss.

 ### Looking for other maintainers